IDIL Tracks

 Details

-The MoBiEn Master's program is open to highly motivated national and international students with a bachelor's degree in Physics, Mathematics or Mechanical Engineering, who wish to study phenomena at the interface between mathematics, physics, engineering, biology and ecology.
-Candidates should have an excellent academic record, robust mathematical skills, and solid theoretical knowledge of their discipline.
-Familiarity with numerical programming and computer-aided computation is appreciated.
-No prior theoretical knowledge of biology or environmental systems is required: students will learn the basics during the first year of the Master's program.
+The MoBiEn Master’s program is open to highly motivated domestic and international students who hold a bachelor’s degree in Physics or Mechanical Engineering and wish to study phenomena at the interface between mathematics, physics, engineering, biology, and ecology.
+Applicants must have an excellent academic record, strong mathematical skills, and a solid theoretical foundation in their discipline.
+Familiarity with numerical programming and computer-aided calculations is appreciated.
+No prior theoretical knowledge of biology or environmental systems is required: students will learn the fundamentals during the first year of the Master’s program.

-Together with the MoBiEn pedagogical team, each student will develop a personalized research-oriented training plan that enhances his or her CV, skills and scientific interests, by preparing measurable training objectives to be achieved at the end of each year.
-The training aims to prepare students for a PhD in basic research, or for professional opportunities in public or private research.
+Working closely with the MoBiEn faculty, each student will develop a personalized, research-oriented training plan that highlights their resume, skills, and scientific interests, while setting measurable training goals to be achieved by the end of each year.
+The program is designed to prepare students for a Ph.D. in basic research or for professional opportunities in public or private research.

 Contact:

-Photonic & electronic sensors for environment and health
+Photonic and electronic sensors for the environment and health

 Details

-Sensors are omnipresent in our modern world.
-To give just a few examples: in the environment, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D or even 3D imaging of the eye or arteries, or the early diagnosis of diseases.
-Most of the latest high-performance sensors are based on electronic or optical/photonic components, and we don't even know it.
-Against this backdrop of ever-increasing and more demanding demand, the IDIL Master's degree "Photonic & electronic sensors for the environment and health" aims to train highly qualified personnel in the field of electronic and photonic sensors, with a focus on applications in the environment and health, supported by long stays in research laboratories.
-Graduates can then choose to complete their training to become researchers in the public or private sectors, responsible for developing new systems that open up the field of possibilities for the future.
+Sensors are ubiquitous in our modern world.
+To name just a few examples: in the environmental sector, they are used to detect and quantify the presence of pollutants in water or the atmosphere; in medicine, they enable 2D and even 3D imaging of the eye and arteries, as well as the early diagnosis of diseases.
+Most of the latest and most advanced sensors are based on electronic or optical/photonics components, often without us even realizing it.
+Against this backdrop of ever-growing and increasingly demanding demand, the IDIL Master’s program“Photonics & Electronic Sensors for the Environment and Health”aims to train highly qualified professionals in the field of electronic and photonic sensors, with a focus on environmental and health applications, through extended stays in research laboratories.
+Graduates will then be able to choose to further their education to become researchers in the public or private sectors, responsible for developing new systems that open up new possibilities for the future.

 The course is supported by the Institute of Electronics and Systems, a world-class Univ. de Montpellier / CNRS research laboratory in the field of sensors and photonics.
 Supervised by renowned researchers, you will learn to master state-of-the-art experimental techniques, enabling you to design and manufacture lasers, sensors, detectors and other key components using cutting-edge technological equipment, right through to the application of these components, particularly in the environmental and health fields.